IBK-DevOPs/IMPLEMENTING-LOAD-BALANCER-WITH-NGINIX/README.md

 ### Types of Encryption
 ### 1. Symmetric Encryption:
 ### In symmetric encryption, the same key is used for both encryption and decryption.
 ### It’s efficient but requires secure key distribution.

-### Examples include the Caesar cipher (fixed shift encryption) and the Polyalphabetic cipher (multiple alphabets encryption)1.
+### Examples include the Caesar cipher (fixed shift encryption) and the Polyalphabetic cipher (multiple alphabets encryption)

 ### 2. Asymmetric Encryption:
 ### Asymmetric encryption uses different keys for encryption and decryption.

 ### It involves a public key for encryption and a private key for decryption.

-### A well-known example is the RSA (public-key cryptosystem)1.
+### A well-known example is the RSA (public-key cryptosystem)

 ### 3. Other Encryption Techniques:
-### AES (Advanced Encryption Standard): A widely used symmetric-key algorithm1.
+### AES (Advanced Encryption Standard): A widely used symmetric-key algorithm.

 ### RC4: A stream cipher1.
 ### Enigma machine: Known for its rotating plugboard encryption1.
 ### Pretty Good Privacy (PGP): Encryption software1.
-### Symbol replacement encryption: Uses non-standard symbols1.
+### Symbol replacement encryption: Uses non-standard symbols.

 ### Wheel cipher (Jefferson disk): Utilizes spool-based encryption

 ### Purpose of SSL/TLS